Design Thinking Model: DART

 Empathize

 It is important to grasp the sympathetic angle of the problem you want to solve, and you can find it through user research.
-Empathy is essential in a human-centred design approach like design thinking because it helps you to put your own perspective aside and acquire meaningful insight into consumers and their needs.
+Empathy is essential in a human-centered design approach like Design Thinking because it helps you to put your perspective aside and acquire meaningful insight into consumers and their needs.

 Define